flechnical/buoance/README.md

 define('db1', 'db_name');
 ?>

---replace the db_... with your data--
+--replace db_... with your data--